Apollo command and service module: Construction

-On the last three lunar landing (I-J class) missions, it carried the scientific instrument module (SIM) with a powerful Itek 24 in focal length camera originally developed for the Lockheed U-2 and SR-71 reconnaissance aircraft.
+On the last three lunar landing (J-class) missions, it carried the scientific instrument module (SIM) with a powerful Itek 24 in focal length camera originally developed for the Lockheed U-2 and SR-71 reconnaissance aircraft.
 The camera photographed the Moon; had the S-IVB failed to fire causing the CSM to not leave earth orbit, astronauts would have used it to photograph the Earth.
 SIM also had other sensors and a subsatellite.